All Practice Exams

 7Which project condition should trigger early commissioning risk planning?

-B.A high-containment laboratory with complex pressure relationships, emergency modes, and critical alarms
+B.A containment laboratory with critical pressure modes, alarms, and interlocks

 Explanation: Complex, safety-critical, or mission-critical systems require explicit risk planning because failures may affect life safety, research continuity, energy performance, or indoor environmental quality.
 Risk planning helps prioritize reviews, tests, contingencies, and stakeholder attention.